PowerClerk Support Center

 Adding Data Fields to the Form

-How does a program designer decide what fields should be added to this application Form?
-The best way to start configuring an application in your program is to take an existing paper or fillable PDF application and translate it into PowerClerk using the list of Data Field types available in the Add a Field section.
+How does a program designer decide what fields should be added to an application Form?
+The best way to start configuring an application is to take an existing paper or fillable PDF application and translate it into PowerClerk using the list of Data Field types available in the Add Element section.

-After you have set up this direct translation of a current Form, you can iterate on the Form in PowerClerk to make the application more efficient.
-PowerClerk Data Field properties such as making a field Required and setting up Conditional Visibility can be leveraged to make this new online Form much more powerful than what was used previously.
+After setting up this direct translation of a paper form, a designer can iterate on the Form in PowerClerk to make the application more efficient.
+PowerClerk Data Field Properties such as making a field Required and setting up Conditional Visibility can be leveraged to make this new online Form much more powerful than what was used previously.

 Configuring Basic Data Field Properties